Samuel Kwesi Oppong: Death

-The legendary S. K. Oppong died at the Korle-Bu Teaching Hospital on the 3rd of December 2001, after a long battle with an undisclosed ailment, aged 55.
+The legendary S. K. Oppong died at the Korle-Bu Teaching Hospital on 3 December 2001, after a long battle with an undisclosed ailment, aged 55.
 Ghana's Minister of Information and Presidential Affairs at the time, Mr Jake Obetsebi-Lamptey described SK Oppong as "a role model who educated Ghanaians through the arts."
-He was laid in state on the 1st of February where thousands of his colleagues from Ofoso Dadzie, the movie industry, and fans paid their last respects.
+He was laid in state on 1 February where thousands of his colleagues from Ofoso Dadzie, the movie industry, and fans paid their last respects.
 Oppong was buried the next day at the Osu Cemetery.

 Career

 He was an accomplished musician and the leader of the Osofo Dadzie drama group.
-He composed countless highlife songs.
+He composed many highlife songs.